AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

     And you're done!
 Some Premium features may still need to be enabled afterwards - for example, the live playerlist needs to be enabled by `/premium live-playerlist` before it'll start working.
 You can check that you still have Premium by using `/config info`.

-    **As noted earlier: For this specific method, if you ever leave "Astrea's Galaxy", you'll lose Premium immediately.** Sorry, just a limitation with how I verify you're still subscribed to the membership tier.
+    **As noted earlier: For this specific method, if you ever leave "Stellarium Labs", you'll lose Premium immediately.** Sorry, just a limitation with how I verify you're still subscribed to the membership tier.

 [^1]: This requires bypassing certain parts of the bot (its cache) to get up-to-date information, hence the slowdown.
 [^2]: If users are offline on Xbox Live, their device won't appear.
 There may be settings that also make the user not share their current game details.